 Det Hanseatiske Hotel

-Det Hanseatiske Hotel is one of the most unique luxury hotels I’ve stayed at.
+Det Hanseatiske Hotel is one of the most unique luxury hotels in Bergen.
 It’s housed in a 16th century building in Bryggen, probably the most beautiful part of Bergen.
 I love all the little details here, like the bookshelves, artwork, leather couches, and deep bathtubs.

 Staying here is a real cultural experience and just such a wonderful way to get to know more about Norway.
 It’s also right downtown, so you’ll be near all the main sights.
 Check current rates and availability here